 The primary component of gluten, called gliadin, is what triggers the immune system to attack the lining of the small intestine (villi).
 When this lining is damaged, nutrients cannot be absorbed.
 This abnormal immune response is thought to be primarily a genetic trait as it tends to run in families and affects approximately 1 out of every 100 people worldwide.

-Patient will maintain adequate nutrition; patient will maintain adequate fluid balance; patient will appropriately meet all developmental milestones
+The patient will maintain adequate nutrition; the patient will maintain adequate fluid balance; the patient will appropriately meet all developmental milestones

 Celiac disease is thought to be hereditary, so there may be other family members with the same disease.
 Note if any family members have developed complications such as diabetes or epilepsy.

 Blood tests may be run to determine the presence of antibodies for celiac disease or genetic testing

 Excessive vomiting and diarrhea can cause severe fluid & electrolyte imbalances and should be addressed as appropriate to prevent long-term complications or circulatory collapse